sketchbuch/vscode-file-theme-processor/README.md

 ## How to Use

-After installing you should create an instance of `FileThemeProcessor` in your extension, pass the extension context as an argument to the constructor.
+After installing, you should create an instance of `FileThemeProcessor` in your extension, pass the extension context as an argument to the constructor.

 Then pass the `FileThemeProcessor` instance to your webview's constructor.